Jescs/ocp-sample-flask-docker/README.md

 * [OpenShiftDemos: os-sample-python](https://github.com/OpenShiftDemos/os-sample-python)
 * [Publish Container Images to Docker Hub / Image registry with Podman](https://computingforgeeks.com/how-to-publish-docker-image-to-docker-hub-with-podman/)

 ``Fedora 33`` and ``Windows 10 Home Edition`` were used for this project.
-Fedora deprecated `docker` in favour of `podman`, while these are command-line compatible there are some minor differences, so both are illustarted.
+Fedora 32 deprecated `docker` in favour of `podman`, while these are command-line compatible there are some minor differences, so both are illustrated.
+In [Fedora 35 docker](https://fedoramagazine.org/docker-and-fedora-35/) has been reintroduced.

 * [Transitioning from Docker to Podman](https://developers.redhat.com/blog/2020/11/19/transitioning-from-docker-to-podman/)